-The Mayor will have a key role to play in working with local authorities, housing associations and other partners, using new funding allocated under the Trailblazer deal to retrofit cold homes that are expensive to heat.
-The Mayor is uniquely placed to co-ordinate a street-bystreet retrofit programme across all types of housing tenures, prioritising neighbourhoods with high levels of fuel poverty.
+The Mayor will have a key role to play in working with local authorities, housing associations and other partners, helping to secure government funding to retrofit cold homes that are expensive to heat.
+The Mayor is uniquely placed to co-ordinate a street-by-street retrofit programme across all types of housing tenures, prioritising neighbourhoods with high levels of fuel poverty.